couetilc/react-social-icons/README.md

 A function that accepts the domain name of a social network with an object definition of the icon's paths and color.
-It will register the social network icon with the `<SocialIcon>` component, which will have gained the ability to render the icon for your social network, and update `uri_regex` to match the domain name.
+It will register the social network icon with the `<SocialIcon>` component, which now can render the icon for your social network.

 ```js
 import { register } from 'react-social-icons';